 Absolute vs Nominal Micron Filter Rating: The Critical Difference That Could Be Destroying Your Equipment

 Your “5-micron” filter isn’t protecting your equipment like you think it is, and that expensive pneumatic cylinder just failed again from contamination.
-The problem might be that you’re using a nominally-rated filter when you need absolute filtration – a difference that could be costing you thousands in premature equipment failures. 🔍
+The problem might be that you’re using a nominally-rated filter when you need absolute filtration – a difference that could be costing you thousands in premature equipment failures.

-Absolute micron rating guarantees that 99.98% of particles larger than the specified size are removed, while nominal rating typically captures only 85-95% of a of particles at the stated size – meaning a nominal 5-micron filter may allow particles up to 15-20 microns to pass through, potentially damaging sensitive pneumatic components.
+Absolute micron rating guarantees that 99.98% of particles larger than the specified size are removed1, while nominal rating typically captures only 85-95% of a of particles at the stated size – meaning a nominal 5-micron filter may allow particles up to 15-20 microns to pass through, potentially damaging sensitive pneumatic components.

 I recently helped David, a maintenance manager at a precision manufacturing facility in Colorado, who discovered that switching from nominal to absolute filtration reduced his pneumatic equipment failures by 78% and saved over $45,000 annually in replacement costs.